 - Parameter goal_id is automatically filled in with the ID of the goal once you have saved the goal.*

 * Please be sure you copy the script after saving the goal, and ensure that this parameter contains the actual goal ID before you add the script to your page.
 You can use the revenue tracking code above together with any goal ID from your project; the revenue data will be stored connected to that goal and a conversion will be recorded for that goal.

 <script> window['_conv_q'] = window['_conv_q'] || ; window['_conv_q'].push(["sendRevenue","transaction_id",revenue,products_cnt,goal_id,"force_multiple"]); </script>

-Then, after saving it, if you edit it again you'll get a triggering code:
+Then, after saving it, if you edit it again you will get a triggering code:

-Locate the number mentioned in the screenshot above.
-That is your goal ID that you want to use together with the revenue tracking code.
+Locate the goal ID that you want to use together with the revenue tracking code.

 This will attach the right revenue (two decimal value of the transaction) and amount of products to the variations you were testing and when the goal-page is the same as the one where the revenue is tracked you will even get two extra tabs in the test results main goal besides the conversion rate (see below the conversion rate, revenue and order items).

 Conversion Rate Report